The first Steklov eigenvalue of planar graphs and beyond: Acknowledgements

 \section{Acknowledgements}

 Huiqiu Lin was supported by the National Natural Science Foundation of China (Nos.\,12271162,\\ \,12326372), and Natural Science Foundation of Shanghai (Nos.
 22ZR1416300 and 23JC1401500) and The Program for Professor of Special Appointment (Eastern Scholar) at Shanghai Institutions of Higher Learning (No. TP2022031).
+Da Zhao was supported in part by the National Natural Science Foundation of China (No. 12471324), and the Natural Science Foundation of Shanghai, Shanghai Sailing Program (No. 24YF2709000).
+The authors would like to thank the anonymous referees for the improvement of the paper.